Rigvedsarougi/Fire-Extinguisher-Detection/README.md

-# Fire Detection App
+# Fire Extinguisher App

 This is a **Fire Detection App** that utilizes YOLOv5, a state-of-the-art object detection model, to detect fire in images and videos.
 The app is built using **Streamlit** for a seamless and interactive user experience.

 ## Features

-- **Image Detection:** Upload an image and detect fire regions.
+- **Image Detection:** Upload an image and detect Extinguisher regions.
-- **Video Detection:** Upload a video file for fire detection frame by frame.
+- **Video Detection:** Upload a video file for Extinguisher detection frame by frame.

 ## Tech Stack